This post may contain affiliate links. Please see my disclosure policy for details.

 In the year 2000, the Crown Hotel was purchased for just over £2 million by the Frank family, who had a long heritage in Scarborough.
 It was renamed to the Crown Spa Hotel and with it came new amenities including a pool, sauna and gym.

-It had huge renovation works made from investors and a new restaurant ‘Taste’ was added to the hotel too.
+It had huge renovation works made by investors and a new restaurant ‘Taste’ was added to the hotel too.
 In 2008, the Crown Spa Hotel once again was rewarded its four-star status and remains the only four-star hotel situated on the Yorkshire Coast.
 You really feel the luxury when you walk through its doors!

 The Crown Spa Hotel Scarborough now has 116 bedrooms and a penthouse floor with 24 suites.
 Guest can enjoy the spa and gym facilities, including the Taste restaurant and bar area.